-The ZX-Basicus interpreter can execute old programs, or you can write your own; in particular, you can access files (in .tap format) to load/save screens, code or data from your program.
+The ZX-Basicus interpreter can execute old programs, or you can write your own.

 The interpreter has been throughly tested with many programs of the 80s but also with programs taken from the BASIC Jam 2017 contest, some of the Spanish "bytemaniacos" contests, and several books preserved at proyectoBasicZX.